galaxyproject/training-material/topics/ecology/tutorials/regionalGAM/tutorial.md

 >
 ![Expected temporal trend](Images/Expected%20temporal%20trend.png "This shows the expected evolution of Abundance")

-> ⚠️ Please note that sometimes the expected temporal trend can't be done on dataset.
+> {% icon warning %} Please note that sometimes the expected temporal trend can't be done on dataset.
 If you want this action to work, the occurences on your dataset must lie between the month of April and the end of the month of September.

 Note also that you will obtain two files resulting of the action above.
 The first one will be the graph and the second one will contains the values of "x".